AxisCommunications/axis-model-zoo/scripts/accuracy-test/README.md

 4. Larod makes inference on `.bin` files, so it is necessary to convert the images as shown below, where the arguments are image height, image width, and the location of the correctly named images, `./dataset`:

+   > [!NOTE]
+   >
+   > To convert images for cv25, add the option `--separate-planes` or `-p` for short to make the images RGP
+   > planar, which is required for cv25.

     ```sh
+    mkdir output
     python3 larod_convert.py 224 224 ./dataset
     ```